-Centre’s timely intervention improved situation in Manipur, says PM Narendra Modi
+Centre’s timely intervention improved situation in Manipur, claims PM Narendra Modi

-It is ‘disgraceful and shameless’ for the Bharatiya Janata Party to claim that the prime minister has ‘saved’ the northeastern state, Congress said.
+Eleven months after the ethnic violence started, 219 persons have been killed and 60,000 people have been displaced from their homes.

-The timely intervention of the Centre along with the efforts made by the state government have led to a “marked improvement in the situation” in Manipur, Prime Minister Narendra Modi claimed on Monday, The Assam Tribune reported.
+The timely intervention of the Centre along with the efforts made by the state government have led to a “marked improvement in the situation” in Manipur, Prime Minister Narendra Modi claimed on Monday, according to The Assam Tribune.

 “We have dedicated our best resources and administrative machinery to resolve the conflict,” Modi said in an interview with the newspaper.
 “We believe that it is our collective responsibility to deal with the situation sensitively.”